Council's Management/Strategy Team is made up of the following key staff:

 Pam joined Council from Fonterra, where she was an Accounting Services Manager, responsible for 12 Accountants who looked after 43 offshore entities.

 Prior to Fonterra, Pam was based in Kent, England, for five years, where she worked for Jones Lang LaSalle's Facilities Management team in Finance and Commercial roles, as well as travelling in Europe at every opportunity.
 Earlier in her career, she worked for Tasman District Council and its LATE for seven years.

 Pam believes that, although local government mostly provides our basic day-to-day services like water and wastewater, the sector is anything but dull as a place to work.
-"With over an asset base of over $300 million and an asset renewal programme of around $90 million planned over the next ten years Ruapehu ratepayers need a high level of surety that council's finances are well managed."
+"With an asset base of over $300 million and an asset renewal programme of around $90 million planned over the next ten years Ruapehu ratepayers need a high level of surety that Council's finances are well managed."

 Human Resources Manager

 Jackie joined Ruapehu District Council in 2001 as a Support Officer in the Asset Group.
 She has taken on a variety of responsibilities, moving through to an Executive Assistant role, then to the Human Resources office as HR Advisor.
 Jackie is now Human Resources Manager.

 Jackie sees her current role as a great opportunity to work with management to ensure Council is a good employer and to continue to create an environment where staff feel that Ruapehu is a great place to live, work and, of course, play.

 Anne-Marie commenced work with Council in 2003 as Team Leader Solid Waste, adding the three waters role of Water Supply, Wastewater and Stormwater in 2006.
 She has now been appointed as Environmental Manager.